 Greek Tabbouleh Pita Pockets

-Roasted eggplant puree and quinoa-based tabbouleh salad are tucked together in a whole-grain pita pocket in this satisfying Meatless Monday meal from the Dr. Ornish’s Program for Reversing Heart Disease™ (Ornish Reversal Program).
+Roasted eggplant puree and quinoa-based tabbouleh salad are tucked together in a whole-grain pita pocket in this satisfying Meatless Monday meal from the Ornish Lifestyle Medicine Program at Straub Medical Center.

 Perfect for both lunch and dinner, this fresh combination of crunchy vegetables and high-protein whole grains is rich in fiber, phytochemicals and vitamin C.